 “Being afraid of dying alone is why I got married in the first place,” Dodge says.
 And he ends up being alone anyway (at least for a while).
 And maybe we are all just that.
 Alone all together, just hoping someone will be there for us/ with us when we depart.
 Someone to actually know that we’ve left the building and to have that matter, somehow.
 Like when your favorite band is in town and you go to the show and get all the feels.
 And then it’s over, and there’s that bereftness you feel that the magic has ended… We want someone to be a witness to our existence, and then maybe to miss us, too.

 And isn’t that what life is about?
 Seeking (and finding) a friend for the end of the world?
 Like, of our world?
 So we don’t have to die alone?
 Aren’t we, like Ram Dass says, “Walking each other home”?
 To our inevitable end?

-There’s this really gorgeous part of the movie where it looks like people are lining up to be baptized in the ocean- kind of procession towards some benediction on this beautiful, sunny day.
-Then everyone spending time in community, just being in the sun and being human.
+Then there’s this really gorgeous part of the movie where it looks like people are lining up to be baptized in the ocean- kind of a procession towards some benediction on this beautiful, sunny, sand and sea glass colored day.
+And then everyone enjoying spending time in community, just being in the sun and being human.

 But being human is forbidden right now.

 Breathing and having breath is almost a crime if you are close to another person.
 I mean, I haven’t actually had anyone make me feel that way in person, but there’s this oppressive sense that that’s what everyone is thinking.
 Maybe it’s just what we’re supposed to feel because the news say it or because it’s floating in the ether all around us.
 It almost makes you feel ashamed for existing.
 Like your breath is a blight on the planet and you should just stop. breathing. already. for.
 God’s. sake.